grafana/pyroscope/docs/sources/operators-guide/reference-http-api/index.md

 GET /
 ```

-This endpoint displays an index page with links to other web pages exposed by Grafana Mimir.
+This endpoint displays an index page with links to other web pages exposed by Grafana Fire.

 ### Configuration